sumitgupta-dev/sumitgupta-dev/README.md

 You can reach me, by sumitgupta13694@gmail.com
 Open to remote opportunities.
 Based in India (IST).
 Available for core overlap hours with US/EU timezones.
+I learn with ai I have 4 step method poke it, debug it, creat logic on paper, write code, if error then ask again.